So I have this bathroom.

-It was sheer luck because I have yet to find another mirror that even comes close to that price.
+It was sheer luck that I found this because I have yet to find another mirror that even comes close to that price.

-So the bathroom sat like this for another two years after adding the mirror.
+So the bathroom sat like this for another two years even after adding that mirror.

-Whoa whoa whoa….didn’t want to go too fast ya know.
+Whoa whoa whoa….didn’t want to go too fast you know.

-But I wanted to do it, as I want to do everything, on a major budget.
+But I wanted to do it, as I want to do everything, on a small budget.

 My original budget was $150 dollars.

-Which isn’t much when it comes to bathrooms.
+Which isn’t a lot when it comes to bathrooms.